Tutorial | Dataiku apps#

 Dataiku screenshot of the starting Flow of the project.

-Before designing a Dataiku application, let’s highlight what is of greatest interest for this tutorial:
+Before designing a Dataiku app, note what’s of greatest interest for this tutorial:

 • The Join recipe includes a pre-filter step that limits transactions to a specific month set by a project variable tx_month.

-Dataiku screenshot of the Steps tab of the Data Refresh scenario.
+Dataiku screenshot of the last runs tab of a scenario.

-Converting a project into a Dataiku application allows other users (including those unfamiliar with the internal project details) to customize and execute some core functionality provided by the project.
+Converting a project into a Dataiku app allows other users (including those unfamiliar with the internal project details) to customize and execute some core functionality provided by the project.

-For example, imagine other users on our team routinely need access to customized versions of this project’s assets, such as the final output data.
-We can create a Dataiku application from the project at hand so that anyone can easily download refreshed data for their own month of interest.
+For example, imagine other users on your team routinely need access to customized versions of this project’s assets, such as the final output data.
+You can create a Dataiku app from the project at hand so that anyone can download refreshed data for their own month of interest.

 Let’s get started!

-1. From the top navigation bar, select the More Options menu (…) > Application Designer.
+1. From the top navigation bar, select More Options (Horizontal dots icon.) > Application Designer.

 2. Select Convert into a visual application.